-An alarm image is displayed as frozen full screen image.
-While the image is frozen the HOLD key lamp is illuminated.
+FULL screen images can be frozen or held using the HOLD key.
+While the image is frozen the HOLD key lamp will be illuminated.

-3.5 Controlling telemetry cameras
+3.6 Controlling telemetry cameras

 Control of a remote system's cameras is possible using DM DTMF equipment.